dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-11-02-magic-internet-money.md

 But shapeshifting and teleportation aren't Bitcoin's only tricks.
 If I had to pick a favorite, I would probably pick bitcoin's magical ability to disappear.
-And I don't mean the "send my all your bitcoin and I will send you twice the amount back" kind of disappear, but the plausible deniability kind.
+And I don't mean the "send me all your bitcoin and I will send you twice the amount back" kind of disappear, but the plausible deniability kind.
 In essence, all you possess is a magic
 spell: your *private key*, which holds the power to